Mission Statement:

 Jennifer Clements

-Executive Director of University Events, ETSU
+Executive Director for the Martin Center and University Events, ETSU

 McKenzie Potter